<Home/Articles/Where to find the best beaches in Cuba

 |

-Picture your paradise Caribbean beach – limpid seas lapping at beaches of gleaming white sand – and you will likely find it in Cuba.
-With more than 5,000 kilometres of coastline there is a lifetime of beaches to discover, from broad sandy stretches that go on for miles to perfect coves on deserted cays, the variety is endless.
-Home to some of the best diving in the Caribbean, Cuba is encircled by coral reefs which are in great condition, keep the coastal waters calm, and shelter myriad underwater species.
+Picture your typical Caribbean beach paradise – sparkling, limpid seas lapping at beaches of gleaming white sand – and you will likely find that beach in Cuba.
+With more than 5,000km of coastline there is a lifetime of beaches to discover, from broad sandy stretches that go on for miles to perfect coves on deserted cays, the variety is endless.
+Home to some of the best diving in the Caribbean, Cuba is encircled by coral reefs which are in great condition, keeping the coastal waters calm and sheltering myriad underwater species.
+Read on for our choice of the best beaches in Cuba, because when you’re in the midst of planning a trip to Cuba, you’re going to need recommendations for a relaxing beach day.

 School of snappers on reef in Cuba

-Twenty-five percent of Cuba’s marine territory is protected, so many beaches and cays are blissfully wild and undeveloped, and the sea life reflects this.
-Coupled with its unique and bewitching culture and historic towns, Cuba’s coast makes this island a fantastic destination for a whole host of reasons, and it’s beaches are up there among the most compelling.
-Here is a brief round-up of some of our favourites.
+Twenty-five percent of Cuba’s marine territory is protected, so many of the beaches and cays are blissfully wild and undeveloped – and the thriving sea life reflects this.
+Coupled with its unique and bewitching culture and picturesque historic towns, Cuba’s coastline makes it a fantastic vacation destination, and its beaches are up there among the most stunning in the world.

 Mangroves on the shore of Cayo Levisa